kairen/cgmh-apiserver/README.md

 # CGMH API server
-The CHMH API server services REST operations.
+The CGMH API server services REST operations.
 This server also validates and configures data for the API objects which include user, forms and others.

 ## Building from Source
 Clone repo into your go path under $GOPATH/src: